CONTINUOUSLY VARIABLE FILTERS

 Besides setting new standards in transmission level and edge steepness, the filters offer blocking better than OD3 over the complete reflection range.
 It is possible to increase the blocking to beyond OD5 by placing another continuously variable filter in series.

 The filters are coated on single quartz substrates for minimal auto-fluorescence and high laser damage threshold.
 All of Delta Optical Thin Film’s Continuously Variable Filters are coated with ultra-hard surface coatings (UHC) that are also used by Delta Optical Thin Film in traditional fluorescence filters.

 Delta Optical Thin Film's Continuously Variable Filters are especially suited for applications in spectroscopy.
-Download the presentation on Continuously Variable Filters for Fluorescence and Hyperspectral Imaging Applications.
+Download the presentations How to Benefit from Continuously Variable Filters in Fluorescence Microscopy, Confocal Microscopy and Spectroscopy and 3D and snapshot hyperspectral cameras based on continuously variable filters.
 Edinburgh Instruments has written an article that shows the benefit of using Linear Variable Filters in grating based spectrometers.